 Winding its way through the Weaver Mountains is Arizona Scenic State Route 89, a leg on the historic trans-continental, border to border US 89.
 The communities along and proximate to the S SR 89 corridor in the Weaver Mountains region are: Congress, Stanton/Octave, Glen Ilah, Yarnell, Peeples Valley, Kirkland Junction, Wagoner, Walnut Grove, Wilhoit, Kirkland, Hillside and Skull Valley covering some nearly 400 sq. miles.

-Visit shops and restaurants in Congress, on SR 89 and another business district just west on SR 71.
+Visit shops and restaurants in Congress, west of AZ SR 89 along AZ SR 71.

 At the summit are the villages of Yarnell and Peeples Valley which offer unique restaurants.

 Near many Northern Arizona attractions

 Feel the peace and tranquility of the Shrine of ST. Joseph of the Mountain commissioned in 1939.
 Follow the outdoor path and experience the beautiful life-size artwork of the stations of the cross.